MalcolmMcLean/babyxrc/README.md

 zip through modern compilers pretty quickly, there's no complexity or optimisation.
 However you can't edit dumped source directly, at least easily.
 So you need to keep a list of original binary resources handy.
-A simple svg file lists the resources to compile.
+A simple xml file lists the resources to compile.

 Because resizing images is such a frequent requirement, it is built in.
-Current just two algorihtms, both of which operate in rgba soace, an averaging "shrink" and bilinear interpolation for expansion.
+Current just two algorithms, both of which operate in rgba space, an averaging "shrink" and bilinear interpolation for expansion.
 The resource compiler isn't going to support a full image processing transform chain, however, at least yet.